-Generally, withdrawing your application for a hearing means you give up your legal right to a hearing for your current certification.
 Before you decide, make sure you discuss this with your representative, friends, family members or near relative.

 When you withdraw your application, the hearing is considered cancelled.
 The hearing will not be rescheduled.
 If you want another hearing during the same certification period, you must submit a new application form, i.e., Form 7: Application for Review Panel Hearing and the Board will schedule a new hearing as soon as reasonably possible in accordance with Rule 12 of the Rules of Practice and Procedure.

 If you decide to withdraw your application for a hearing:

 - You must notify the Board in writing or by telephone before the hearing starts, preferably 24 hours prior to your scheduled hearing.

 - Only you or your representative can withdraw your application.